 - [IPv6] When using DHCPv6-PD you cannot find out which complete IPv6 addresses the internal/downstream interfaces have. get system interface physical does not list hardware/software switches and show system interface <name> only shows the configured subnets but not the actual real IPv6 addresses currently used.

 - [IPv6] FQDN objects for IPv6.
 Currently FQDN objects are only capable of legacy IPv4 addresses.
 (I don’t know why there is a differentiation between those Internet Protocols anyway.
 If an FQDN holds resource records for both IP address families, why should I add it twice, namely to “ipv4 object” and “ipv6 object”?)

-Usage of applications within security policies, such as Palo Alto Networks does it.
+[POLICY] Usage of applications within security policies, such as Palo Alto Networks does it.
 Currently, the applications can only be used for logs (which is already great!) but there is no simply way to use them within several policies.–> Possible since FortiOS v5.6, when the Inspection Mode is set to “Flow-based” and the NGFW Mode to “Policy-based”. –> However, this is not working stable.
 Refer to my comment on the Fortinet site.

 - [MGMT] I want to be able to ping the wan interface from any without presenting the ssh/https login prompt to anyone, too.
 Currently, if I am allowing an administrator to come from ::0/0 (or 0.0.0.0/0), both ping and ssh/https (etc.) are reachable.
 Though the login can be limited, I don’t want that anybody knows that there is a FortiGate in place.